July 23 @ 10:00 am – 12:00 pm

 Related Events

-*NEW FORMAT* Our employment support sessions are now by appointment only.
+Our employment support sessions are now by appointment only.
+Please note the time change.

 Benefit from connecting one-on-one and in-person with experienced professionals who understand neurodiversity and will help you identify your strengths, interests and potential career paths.